Thinking about vaccine polarization

 Recognizing that I was pretty reactive about this, I got curious about where my friend was coming from.
 Some time ago, I wrote a piece about having a good emotional connection.
 A connection that was less reactive and more interested in how the other person thought about a topic.
 We had a phone call, and I asked him how he thought about his decision.
 His experiences with the medical establishment were not good.
 His description of the history with the medical system clarified that his choice about vaccinations was not a flippant decision.

 He recognizes that he has made a choice.
-He is not irresponsible.
-He is careful about social distancing, his social bubble and wearing a mask.
+But his behaviour is not irresponsible.
+For example, he is careful about social distancing, his social bubble and wearing a mask.
 I live far enough away that he won’t be coming to visit me soon.
 So why would I get so reactive?

 Your opinion or my anxiety